FTB hub

 What you can do now

-• Start with the specific notice page if you have one.
+• Start with the notices-and-letters page if the first problem is identifying which FTB notice you received.

-• Use the withholding-order or wage-garnishment pages if wages or accounts are being affected.
+• Use the withholding-order, order-to-withhold, bank-levy, or wage-garnishment pages if wages or accounts are already being affected.

 • Review the payment-plan pages if the main question is how to address the balance over time.